ernestang98/study-compilations/README.md

-# Budget OSED Study Materials (WIP)
+# Budget OSED (WIP)

-Compilation of OSED-related write-ups
+Compilation of OSED-related write-ups which pretty much covers the OSED syllabus found [here](https://www.offsec.com/courses/exp-301/download/syllabus) as OffSec courses are getting more and more expensive.
+Hopefully this gives you the necessary knowledge and skills to prepare for your windows security research job interviews/internships :)

 # 1. WinDbg and x86 Architecture